BinaRoy/gray-scott-sim-group-15-local/README.md

 # Gray-Scott Reaction-Diffusion Simulation

 ## Project Overview
 This project simulates the Gray-Scott reaction-diffusion system, a model that describes the interaction of two chemical substances.
 It's implemented in C++ and uses CMake for building.
 The project also includes a suite of unit tests.
+We included the tests written by each of our group members, but only one is built by cmake.

 ## Prerequisites
 - C++ Compiler (e.g., GCC, Clang)